 We believe our technology investments have enhanced our investment and asset management processes.
-We have developed the PECO Power ScoreTM, a proprietary asset evaluation algorithm created to analyze thousands of data points to better understand which variables correlate with, and contribute to, strong center performance.
-The PECO Power ScoreTM is comprised of 45 variables, including grocer sales per square foot, percentage of trade area population with a bachelor's degree, center age, percent of GLA in multi-Neighbor units, grocer credit rating, and three-mile population growth.
-We believe the PECO Power ScoreTM provides a data-based score of the strength and quality of a grocery-anchored shopping center.
-As such, we believe the PECO Power ScoreTM is a critical metric for our transaction team in assessing the quality of potential shopping center acquisitions and to our portfolio management team in measuring the performance of our assets.
-We believe this disciplined data driven approach to evaluating our assets contributes to sector leading operating performance and cash flow growth.
+We have developed the PECO Power Score[TM], a proprietary asset evaluation algorithm created to analyze thousands of data points to better understand which variables correlate with, and contribute to, strong center performance.
+The PECO Power Score[TM] is comprised of 45 variables, including grocer sales per square foot, percentage of trade area population with a bachelor's degree, center age, percent of GLA in multi-Neighbor units, grocer credit rating, and three-mile population growth.
+We believe the PECO Power Score[TM] is a critical metric for our transaction team in assessing the quality of potential shopping center acquisitions and to our portfolio management team in measuring the performance of our assets.
+We believe this disciplined data driven approach to evaluating assets contributes to sector leading operating performance and cash flow growth